Student Statement of Rights

 Dismissal and Code of Conduct Policy

 Rhodes Wellness College expects each student to adhere to the Code of Conduct.
-The Code of Conduct governs behaviour toward students, staff members, and clients who are being treated by a student as fulfillment toward a credit in the program.
-If needed, a student should request clarification about the Code of Conduct from the Senior Educational Administrator or President.
+The Code of Conduct governs behaviour towards students, staff members, and clients.
+If needed, a student should request clarification about the Code of Conduct from the Senior Educational Administrator or another Senior Administrative member of the college.

 Rhodes Wellness College expects each student to: